duonghds/iot/README.md

 ## How I apply SOLID principle
 - DataDeviceService just work with DataDeviceDto.
 It Single Responsibility
-- DataDeviceController recive an interface of DataDeviceService, not an implement.
+- DataDeviceController receive an interface of DataDeviceService, not an implement.
   It Dependency inversion.
 - This project too small to applies Open/closed, Liskov Substitution, Interface Segregation principle.
 - But with SOLID principle, it should be used correctly and become a habit when coding,